 Corporate social media policy examples

-- Social Media Guidelines for AP Employees: a more comprehensive example of a policy, with great situational examples.
-While from 2013, this document provides a solid core format for your own social media policy.
+- Social Media Guidelines for AP Employees: A more comprehensive policy with great situational examples.

 Government social media policy examples

-- New York City Department of Education Social Media Guidelines: if you’re looking for a more formal social media policy, this one is a perfect example.
-The New York City Department of Education has a lot at stake when it comes to their public online activity, and they don’t leave a stone unturned in their policy.
+- New York City Department of Education Social Media Guidelines: If you’re looking for a more formal social media policy, this one is a perfect example.